Saturday, August 22, 2009

 Golden Gate Park Mounted Police Stable

+On our 2009 Vacation to California by a coincidence we ended up at the Golden Gate Park.
+Being close to the Police Stable we looked for it.
+The roads all had changed in the Park, quite a challenge to say the least, but fate had it and we found it.
 It was very different, but the building still was there with the original arena.
-I met some very nice Policemen this day and a tour guide that was very helpful showing us pictures and talking with us about all the old time photos.
+I met some very nice Policemen this day and a tour guide that was very helpful showing us pictures, and talking with us about all the old time photos.
+I recognized the officers and horses in some of the photos.
 I was so very happy to have gone there and met up with people that showed kindness as they did 50 years ago.
+In the photo above are a few horses tied up where the cars used to be parked...because I was so excited I did not take pictures of the officers...this to my regret.

-I just found this link...it's right next door to the MPS it used to be for the Harness and Polo Ponies till they converted it into a Riding Acedemy I spent a great deal of time there cooling down horses...too bad they closed this facility, it was such an ideal place to ride through the Park.
+Next door to the MPS used to be a stable for the Harness and Polo Ponies till they converted it into a Riding Academy.
+In my youth I spent a great deal of time there, cooling down horses...too bad they closed this facility, it was such an ideal place to ride through the Park.
+I believe they are trying to rebuild this site.
+I also found a link on Ed Lawson, who was the officer that was so kind allowing me to ride the horses, especially the horse named Bob (seen below a painted I did from a photo...me sitting astride) Ed would even drive us home because he worried it was too far to walk through the Park...a kind man indeed and someone I will never forget.

 Monday, June 29, 2009